 Adults Who Have Sexually Offended or Feel At-Risk Need Very Specialized Help

-Sex offender treatment is a serious and encouraging process which focuses on learning specialized strategies for stopping abusive behavior, being accountable and taking responsibility for harm done.
-For the vast majority of those adults and juveniles who have committed a sexual offense, treatment significantly reduces the future risk of sexually abusing a child.
-Treatment does not offer amnesty or excuse abusive acts, nor is it intended to punish or humiliate participants.
+Treatment for people who have sexually abused a child is a serious and encouraging process which focuses on learning specialized strategies for stopping abusive behavior, being accountable and taking responsibility for harm done.
+For the vast majority of those adults and juveniles who have been sexually abusive, treatment significantly reduces the future risk of sexually abusing a child.
+Treatment does not offer amnesty or excuse abusive behavior, nor is it intended to punish or humiliate participants.
 A central focus of treatment is to help an individual create a better life for themself by developing their strengths while managing risk.
-Sex offender treatment is offered by therapists who specialize in working with adults and youth with sexual behavior problems.
+Sex-specific treatment is offered by therapists who specialize in working with adults and youth with sexual behavior concerns.

 What happens in treatment for sexual behavior problems?

-Programs are often in community-based mental health programs or agencies and generally require sessions on a weekly basis in a group setting and are facilitated by a trained professional.
+Programs are often in community-based mental health programs or agencies, generally require sessions on a weekly basis in a group setting, and are facilitated by a trained professional.
 In treatment you will learn strategies, develop skills and get peer and professional support to manage and control thoughts, feelings and behaviors that are potentially harmful.

 There are often ground rules and agreements that all participants must follow in order to remain a member of the group.
-Many people are court ordered to sexual offender treatment but others may choose to go on their own.
-Treatment plans may include group/individual therapy, couples therapy, family therapy, polygraph (lie detector test), specialized testing and/or prescribed medications.
+Some people are court ordered to sex-specific treatment but many others may choose to go on their own.
+Treatment plans may include group/individual therapy, couples therapy, family therapy, specialized testing and/or prescribed medications.

 Is what I tell my therapist confidential?